 “Man will never be free until the last king is strangled with the entrails of the last priest."—Louisa May Alcott

-The King’s Necktie is a blog about politics and culture by Robert Edwards, a writer and filmmaker based in New York City.
 An Army brat, Edwards was born in a US Army hospital in Germany and grew up on and around military installations across the US, attending ten schools in thirteen years, including a brief overlap with Barack Obama at Punahou School in Honolulu.
 (Shockingly omitted from all of Barack’s books.)
 He served for six and a half years as an infantry and military intelligence officer in the US Army, and was a captain in the 504th Parachute Infantry Regiment of the 82nd Airborne Division in Iraq during the Persian Gulf War.
-His father, Robert H. Edwards, was a rifle company commander in the 1st Cavalry Division (Airmobile) in the Battle of the Ia Drang Valley in November 1965, as memorialized in We Were Soldiers Once….and Young” by Lt.
+His father, Robert H. Edwards, was a rifle company commander in the 1st Cavalry Division (Airmobile) in the Battle of the Ia Drang Valley in November 1965, as memorialized in We Were Soldiers Once….and Young, by Lt.
 General (Ret.)
 Harold Moore and Joseph Galloway.

 Subscribe to get full access to The King’s Necktie’s newsletters and website.
 Never miss an update; every new edition of the newsletter goes directly to your inbox.